 The relationships between autophagy and probiotics and in particular lactic acid bacteria are still poorly understood and we are therefore exploring this new scientific field.

-We want to develop an interdisciplinary approach combining bacterial genetics, microbiology, cell and molecular biology, biochemistry and biophysics to investigate how pathogens interact with the host cell surface, how the cell responds to this attack and how pathogens subvert this response.
-The aim is to identify new therapeutic targets and to design new tools in order to inhibit infection.
+We are developing an interdisciplinary approach combining bacterial genetics, cell and molecular biology, biochemistry and biophysics to study how pathogens interact with the host's cell surface, how the cell responds to this attack and how pathogens hijack this response.
+The goal is to identify new molecular targets to develop new therapeutic tools that will be used to inhibit infection.

 In particular, we are interested in the mechanical properties of membranes.
 How can they regulate the molecular interactions influencing the cellular response during an intercellular interaction between a microbe and a host cell?
 To do this, we have developed technological tools based on nanosciences and in particular near-field microscopy and super-resolution biophotonic microscopy, including in correlation.
 We use atomic force microcopy (AFM) in force spectroscopy studies to measure interactions between single molecules, for elasticity measurements of living cells or tissues.
 Fluorescence nanoscopy approaches can identify molecules in cells.
 We have thus established for the first time the triple correlation measurement between the microscopy modes, the Stiffness tomography to measure the elasticity of intracellular elements, and the automation of measurements in AFM in a robust way with correlation and elasticity measurements. .
 Within European consortia, we are also developing standardization methods on cells and tissue.